 The Bank is fully complied with minimum capital requirements of the Regulator.
-For detail, refer to note 30 to the consolidated financial statements.
+For detail, refer to note 28 to the consolidated financial statements.

-Further, the Bank submitted their periodical statutory returns to the Financial Markets Supervision Chamber (it has been closed in 2019 and this function is now with the Central Bank of Azerbaijan) within the stipulated time frame and no adverse comments has been received till to the issuance of these consolidated financial statements.
+Further, the Bank submitted their periodical statutory returns to the Central Bank of Azerbaijan within the stipulated time frame and no adverse comments has been received till to the issuance of these consolidated financial statements.